shipwright-io/build/docs/proposals/parameterize-strategies.md

     value: Another parameter value because my build is not up-to-date.
 ```

-_Note_: If a **Buildrun** specifies `a-param` via its `spec.params` ,this will override the value defined in the `a-build`.
-In other words, BuildRuns have a higher priority when defining parameters.
+_Note_: If a **Buildrun** specifies `a-param` via its `spec.params`, this will override the value defined in the `a-build`.
+In other words, BuildRuns have a higher priority when defining params.

 ### Part 2: Runtime Parameters

-As mentioned in the Goals section, we currently define three parameters that can be constructed on runtime, also know as _runtime parameters_.
-Runtime parameters are define during runtime, on the creation of a Taskrun, where the paremeter definition and the parameter value mapping takes place.
+As mentioned in the Goals section, we currently define three parameters that can be constructed on runtime, also know as _runtime parameters_ or _system parameters_.
+System parameters are define during runtime, on the creation of a Taskrun, where the parameter definition and the parameter value mapping takes place.
 These runtime parameters are:

 - DOCKERFILE
 - CONTEXT_DIR